 What Is a Uniqname?

 Your uniqname is your U-M user name.
 It is used for logging in to U-M websites, online services, systems, and more.
-Uniqnames are made up of three to eight alphabetic characters (for example, bjensen).
+Uniqnames are made up of 3 to 8 alphabetic characters (for example, bjensen).

 Your U-M email address will be email@example.com (where youruniqname is replaced with your actual uniqname).Your uniqname is public.
 It appears on your Mcard, in your MCommunity Directory profile, and in many other records at the university.

 - UM-Ann Arbor students receive an email invitation to set up their uniqname after they confirm their admission and their enrollment deposit is received or waived.

 - UM-Dearborn students receive an email invitation to set up their uniqname after they are admitted.